aceinnolab/Inkycal/README.md

 **To get started, follow the instructions below.**

 ## News:
+* **Version 1.5 released (Early February 2019) with new features and lots of back-end improvements**
 * **Version 1.4 released (Late December 2018) with new features and more improvements**
 * **Version 1.3 released (Mid October 2018) for better user expierence**
 * **Added Support for the 2-Colour E-Paper Display as well!** (End of September)
 * **Added Support for Raspbian Stretch lite.** (End of September)

+Image shows v1.4, the latest version is v1.5.
+An updated image will be added soon.
 <img src="https://github.com/aceisace/E-Paper-Calendar-with-iCal-sync-and-live-weather/blob/master/Gallery/7.5inch-E-Paper-software-v1.4.gif" width="500">

 ## Main features